jonasbkarlsson/ev_smart_charging/README.md

 Attribute | Description
 -- | --
-`Current price` | The current price from the electricity price entity.
+`current_price` | The current price from the electricity price entity.
-`EV SOC` | The current SOC of the electric vehicle, as reported by the EV SOC entity.
+`ev_soc` | The current SOC of the electric vehicle, as reported by the EV SOC entity.
-`EV target SOC` | The target SOC of the electric vehicle, as reported by the EV target SOC entity.
+`ev_target_soc` | The target SOC of the electric vehicle, as reported by the EV target SOC entity.
-`Charging is planned` | `true` if charging is planned, otherwise `false`.
+`charging_is_planned` | `true` if charging is planned, otherwise `false`.
 Is set to `false` after charging is completed.
-`Charging start time` | If charging is planned, the date and time when the charging will start.
+`charging_start_time` | If charging is planned, the date and time when the charging will start.
-`Charging stop time` | If charging is planned, the date and time when the charging will stop.
+`charging_stop_time` | If charging is planned, the date and time when the charging will stop.
-`Charging number of hours` | If charging is planned, the number of hours that charging will be done.
+`charging_number_of_hours` | If charging is planned, the number of hours that charging will be done.
 This might be less than the number of hours between the start and stop times, if the `apply_price_limit` switch is activated.
-`Raw two days` | The electricty price today and tomorrow from the electricity price entity.
+`raw_two_days` | The electricty price today and tomorrow from the electricity price entity.
-`Charging schedule` | The calculated charging schedule.
+`charging_schedule` | The calculated charging schedule.
 Can be used by an ApexCharts card to visulize the planned charging, see below.

 ## Lovelace UI